gyalche/my-eslint-my-rule/README.md

 - Adds stylistic rules for consistency
 - Supports custom global variables

-## Contributing

-Contributions are welcome!
-Please submit an issue or pull request in the [GitHub repository](https://github.com/sherpa-dawa/eslint-config-myconfig).

 ## License

 This project is licensed under the [MIT License](LICENSE).